ibrahimshittu/ibrahim-shittu-portfolio/content/blog/scaling-cad-education-at-fabrio.md

 "Oh, and I told them we'd have real-time collaboration in X weeks" Jay would casually mention during standup, while Ev and I exchanged smiles that roughly translated to "he said WHAT now?"

-My favorite was when Jay started selling CAD Assist, a feature that existed more in his imagination than in our codebase.
-Ev and Rob had to work their magic, building something from basically nothing was both terrifying and incredible.

 Eventually, we had to sit down and figure out better communication.
 It wasn't really an intervention, more like a reality check for all of us.
 We needed to get better at setting realistic timelines and make sure engineering priorities aligned with business needs.

 We started having regular alignment meetings where Jay and Ani would share everything - what clients were asking for, upcoming investor meetings, company-wide updates, the whole picture.
 It was a huge improvement.
 Instead of panic, we had productive discussions about trade-offs and priorities.